 Community managers (CMs) are the only team members that have direct insight into real people, not just metrics, averages, and buyer personas.
 They act as consultants in the meetings and help social media managers develop a good strategy, plan, or tactics based on the insights gathered from their interactions with online community members.

 With millennials completely taking over digital marketing and Gen Z getting more and more power, the concept of community management has changed at its core.
 Those who perceive it as a “junior role” are now living in the past, since the position has become one of the most important for building connections because the new generation (and the culture we live in) requires real people, not brands, and that’s exactly what community managers do.
-In fact, building an online community has become one of the leading social media trends in 2022.
+In fact, building an online community has is still one of the leading social media trends in 2023.

 Because community managers have a broad knowledge of every department from product dev to social and customer support, they slot in nicely as a bridge between teams.
 They provide extensive knowledge and insights into the overall agency goals and message, including making sure the social, ads, and content teams are all aligned and are sending out the right messages with the right brand voice.